 - Address of the Web site that connected you to an NIHL Web site (such as google.com or bing.com).

 - PII provided voluntarily by users of the library site to complete web requests.
 This may also include specific information provided to the library related to research, patents, or health related topics.

 How the NIH Library Collects Information

-The NIHL Web site uses a variety of different Web-based software tools to gather information about how users navigate and interact with our Web sites.
+The NIHL Web site uses a variety of different web-based software tools to gather information about how users navigate and interact with our websites.
 These software tools collect the type of information outlined in "Types of Information Collected by the NIH Library."
-The Web-based software tools used by NIHL do not collect personally identifiable information (PII).
+These web-based software tools used by NIHL do not collect personally identifiable information (PII).